Sometimes being a writer is a pain in the ass.

 If my school records could be magically produced, what would they show?
 Straight A’s.
 Honors student.
 Maybe a counseling note or two: Isolated, frequent absences, no behavior problems, no sign of abuse or cutting, not a danger to self or others,

 People, that’s a paper doll, not a person.
 I’m smarter than most people I know.
-If I’d been a danger to self or others, do you think I’d have told anyone?
+If I’d been a danger to self or others (and I was a certainly actively suicidal), do you think I’d have told anyone?
 Come on.
 I know we have social media now, but how much of what shows up on a teen’s social media is Truth?
 Teens compete, exaggerate, dramatize and make stuff up, just like the rest of us.
 Often there are clues, but they’re a lot easier to see after the fact, and that’s not much help, is it?
 It takes years to develop self-knowledge and insight, even if we’re willing to.

 Sick.
 Sad.
 Scared.
 Angry.